How Can I Help My Partner With Their OCD?

 It can be tempting to try and accommodate your partner’s OCD by making big changes to your home, your routines, and your behavior.

 For example, if your partner has Contamination OCD, it might seem like a good idea to maintain a perfectly clean house.
 If your partner has Harm OCD, you may think to hide knives and avoid violent movies.

-But, these actions can do more harm than good as they simply reinforce your partner’s OCD.
-In the real world, it’s virtually impossible to eliminate every possible trigger.
-Attempting to do so simply encourages your partner to avoid learning healthier coping mechanisms.
+However, these actions can do more harm than good, as they may reinforce your partner’s OCD.
+In the real world, it’s virtually impossible to eliminate everything that could possibly trigger OCD.
+Attempting to do so enables your partner to avoid sitting with uncertainty and learning to manage OCD.

 You can help your partner respond to their anxiety in more healthy ways, instead of falling back on their compulsions.

 People with OCD can slip into an obsession-compulsion cycle without realizing it.
 Part of your role as a supportive partner is to help your significant other learn to be more self-aware.
 You can do this by:

 - Keeping an eye on the compulsions your partner habitually performs;

 - Asking your partner about their feelings and emotions;

 - Encouraging your partner to regularly “check-in” with themselves and self-monitor;